10 Best Inner Chest Exercises To Build Mass

 • For muscle hypertrophy (increased muscle size): Aim for 3-4 sets of 8-12 reps, with a moderate to heavy amount of resistance.

-It is always best to start with a lower number of reps and sets, and then gradually increase as your strength improves
+It is always best toย start with fewer reps and setsย and then gradually increase as your strength improves.

 2. Progressive Overload